-How long will your helpers be working each day?
-(R ecommend no more than eight hours per day) How will the workers be fed?
+that the tools are properly used and stored? illion, that clearance and barriers needed between users are considered, and How long will your helpers be working each day?
+(R Recommend no more than eight hours per day) How will the workers be fed?
 Where will restrooms be located?
 Safety Will a first aid kit be needed for this project?
 If so, where w vill it be kept?
 Will any hazardous materials or chemicals be used?
 If so, how will you see that they are properly handled? evere weather, wildlife, hazardous tools or equipment, overhead or to prevent problems?
 For example, "Hazardous tools will be operated by Potential Hazard What will you do to prevent problems?
-How do you plan to communicate these safety issue: s and hazards to your helpers? s and hazards to your helpers? be needed?
+How do you plan to communicate these safety issue s and hazards to your helpers?
+What personal protective equipment or supplies may y be needed?
 (For example, gloves, goggles, hardhats, etc.)

-Comments From Your Project Coach About Your Project Plan A project coach's comments can be extremely helpful in assuring your project is successful.
+Comments From Your Project Co Dach About Your Proje Il in assuring your project is succes ect Plan esful.